By taking the right approach to the decision-making process, you can reach your goals and make the right choices in life.

 The problem with that mindset?
 People don’t change overnight.
 And so, chances are far more likely that you’ll have just as much trouble working on that project tomorrow as you did today.
 And when you don’t live up to your way-too-high expectations you’ll end up frustrated and disappointed.

-Better to take what you can manage today and set some reasonable goal based on that.
+Better to take what you can manage today and set some reasonable goals based on that.
 So, let’s say that you struggle to work more than an hour a day on your project.
 Then for next week, try to set yourself the goal of working on it for an hour and a half.
 That’s achievable.
-Even better, when you achieve it you can take courage from it and push yourself even further afterwards (say, two hours).
+Even better, when you achieve it you can take courage from it and push yourself even further afterward (say, two hours).

 Step five of the decision-making process: Keep at it

 And then it’s a matter of moving forward.
-For the truth is that real goals are rarely achieved in a flash of exuberant enthusiasm but through long-term commitment and work.
+The truth is that real goals are rarely achieved in a flash of exuberant enthusiasm but through long-term commitment and work.
 That story was captured so well by Aesop all those centuries ago in his story of the tortoise and the hare.